sbeckeriv/personal_search/README.md

 # Pin current page

 Add a bookmarklet to pin the current page you are looking at.
 If the url has not been index yet it will import it and pin it.
+This will depend on the sites cors configuration.

 ```
 javascript: (function () {fetch("http://localhost:7172/attributes?field=pinned&value=1&url="+document.location).then(data=> data.json()).then(result=> alert("pinned: "+document.location));}());